Amir-Hossein-Azimi/hotelino/README.md

 ## Benefits of Nix Flakes

-This project uses Nix Flakes to provide a fully reproducible development environment.
-The `flake.nix` file specifies the exact versions of all dependencies, including the Flutter SDK, build tools, and system libraries.
+This project is built with Nix Flakes to ensure a fully reproducible development environment.
+The `flake.nix` file defines the project's entire environment, so you get the exact versions of all tools and dependencies just by running one command.

-You only need Nix installed on your system.
-By running `nix develop`, you will get a shell with everything needed to build and run the project.
-This ensures that the project works the same for every developer, eliminating "works on my machine" problems.
+This guarantees a consistent build process for every team member.
+The only manual step required is to download the Android SDK and configure the `ANDROID_SDK_ROOT` and `ANDROID_HOME` paths in the `flake.nix` file.

 ## Project Structure